kawtharsalameh/TikTok_Reviews_Data_Collection_Profiling_and_Cleaning/README.md

 ![Word Cloud of Most Frequent Words](WORDCLOUD.png)

 #### **Figure 2: Top 10 Words by Frequency**
-The bar chart below shows the 10 most frequent words in the dataset after cleaning.
+The bar chart below shows the 10 most frequent words in the dataset before cleaning.

 ![Top 10 Words by Frequency](TOP10WORDS.png)